 09 – A youth armed with an automatic rifle and a pump-action shotgun kills six people and wounds 10 others when he takes random shots at traffic on Hoddle Street, Clifton Hill, a major inner suburban road in Melbourne (Australia).
 Police arrest the gunman in a nearby street about half an hour after the shootings began at 9:50 pm.
 They say Julian Knight, 19, had been in the armed services and it is believed he had been drinking before the shootings.
 None of the dead knew their killer.

-16 – A plane crashes into the highway near Detroit Metropolitan Airport in the US killing 156 people.
+16 – A McDonnell Douglas MD80 Northwest Airlines jet crashes into a crowded highway near Detroit Metropolitan Airport in the US killing 156 people.
 A four-year-old girl is the sole survivor of the accident, which is caused by pilot error.

 17 – Hitler’s former deputy Rudolf Hess dies at Spandau Prison in West Berlin.
-Hess was said to have strangled himself with electrical wire but this claim is disputed by his relatives.
+Hess was said to have strangled himself with a piece of electrical flex but this claim is disputed by his relatives.
 Hess was imprisoned during WWII and had spent 41 years behind bars at Spandau.

 19 – Michael Ryan, 27, goes on a shooting rampage in Hungerford, Berkshire, leaving 16 dead and 15 wounded.
 Eventually, Ryan turns his gun on himself.

-28 – US Film director John Huston dies.
+28 – US Film director John Huston dies, aged 81.

-29 – American actor Lee Marvin dies in Arizona.
+29 – American actor Lee Marvin dies in Arizona, aged 63.

 09 – Twenty-five English football fans involved in the 1985 Heysel stadium disaster are extradited to Belgium.
 Thirty-nine people died in the tragedy before the 1985 European Cup Final between Juventus and Liverpool.
 14 of the extradited fans are found guilty of voluntary manslaughter after a five-month trial.
 Seven men are given three-year prison terms and the remainder receive three-year suspended sentences.